Rady0987/RUGWebEngineering/README.md

 #### M3: Web app implementation & reporting

-Cainarean made the decisions on the technology to be used for the web application.
-The implementation itself was done by Cainarean, Radu, Denis & Horea.
+Constantin made the decisions on the technology to be used for the web application.
+The implementation itself was done by Constantin, Radu, Denis & Horea.
+Constantin did the whole Movies Pages(Front), helped with the report and with the documentation.
+Radu did the connection with the backend with the frontend, the sorting in the Movies and Actors and Directors Pages, helped with the report and with the documentation.
+Denis created the Actors and Directors FrontEnd implementation, displaying the data, helped with parsing on Movies page, helped with the report and with the documentation.
+Horea Bochis helped with Actors and Directors FrontEnd implementation, displaying the data, helped with the report and with the documentation.
 Most of the essential components and modules have had contributions from all of them, as they alternated each other.
 Max provided knowledge about the API when needed for implementation.